bowman2001/perplexdoc/content/news/open-in-vscode/index.md

 ---
 author: Georg Makowski
-title: Open files in VSCode from Hugo’s server preview
+title: Open files in VSCode{/}from Hugo’s server preview
 linktitle: Open VSCode from server-mode
 date: 2023-03-31T00:44:36+02:00
 categories: [Tip, Module]
 tags: [vscode]
 ---

-Two short partials create a link to the content file of the current page in Hugo’s server-mode.
+Two short partials create a link to open the content file{/}of the current page in Hugo’s server-mode.
 {.p-first}
 <!--more-->

 The first one renders the opening anchor-tag with the VSCode link, the second one places the closing tag.
 The tags are generated only, if Hugo runs in server-mode and if a local file is present.

-**{$vscode_start.html}**
+## {$vscode_start.html}

 ```go-html-template
 {{- if .Site.IsServer -}}